 We can use Manifold to visualize the locations given in the CSV file using the project above.
 We can either refresh the drawing manually by running the query, or we could write a tiny script to automatically run the query on whatever refresh interval we like.

-Column widths - For the illustrations in this topic we have used the Layers pane to adjust the column widths in the table for a prettier display, as follows:
+Column widths - For the illustrations in this topic we have used the Layers pane to adjust the column widths in the table for a prettier display, as seen below:

 Add an Index to a Table